Bizaardvark: Recurring

-Ross Kobelak has also appeared as Horse Face Guy, a fellow Vuuugle star who always wears a black horse head mask and never talks, since the beginning of the series.
+Ross Kobelak has also appeared as Horse Face Guy, a fellow Vuugle star who always wears a black horse head mask and never talks, since the beginning of the series.

 Production

 The series was created by Kyle Stegina and Josh Lehrman, who were discovered by the Disney Channel Storytellers program.
 They serve as the series' co-executive producers.
 Eric Friedman and Ron Rappaport serve as executive producers, with Eric Friedman as showrunner.
 Marc Warren, who previously supervised Disney Channel Storytellers, was the executive producer on the pilot.
 The series started shooting in early 2016.
 On December 15, 2016, Disney Channel renewed the series for a second season.
 On July 22, 2017, it was announced that Jake Paul would be leaving both Bizaardvark and Disney Channel.
 On April 19, 2018, Disney Channel publicized that a previously unannounced third season would premiere in summer 2018.
 On May 30, 2018, it was announced that Maxwell Simkins and Elie Samouhi had joined the series' cast, portraying tween bloggers Zane and Rodney, respectively.